enpc-seregina/project_abms/README.md

 # project_abms
-Template repository - mini project - agent-based modeling and simulation (ABMS) of mobility and transportation.
+Template repository - mini project - Agent-Based Modeling and Simulation (ABMS) of Mobility and Transportation.

 This template is the basis for the mini-project as a part of the ABMS of Mobility and Transportation course.